-US stock indexes mixed in early trading; oil prices slide
+US stock indexes veer mostly higher in afternoon trading

-The major U.S. stock indexes were mixed in early trading Friday as gains by banks and consumer-focused companies outweighed losses in energy and other sectors.
-The price of oil fell on a report saying U.S. production is set to rise further above 50-year highs.
+Retailers and consumer goods companies led U.S. stock indexes mostly higher in afternoon trading Friday as the market recouped some of its modest losses from a day earlier.
+Energy companies were the biggest laggard as the price of crude oil declined.
 Investors were monitoring developments in Washington ahead of a possible federal government shutdown this weekend.

 Continue Reading Below